TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

     - name: "You have been assigned with onboarding a new provider, […] Manually add the new provider account and input their information using the new web portal."
 followupSurvey:
   - question: How did you feel about using the software used today for onboarding Payright accounts?
     response1: "A breath of fresh air.
-It showed we what could be.
-I thought it was easy to use, a great flow and easy way to document all the information needed."
+It showed us what could be.
+I thought it was easy to use, had a great flow, and was an easy way to document all the information needed."
     response2: "After learning where things were located initially, it felt very comfortable to use.
 Everything I tested was located in places that made sense and had a good flow to them."
-    response3: "It was very user friendly."
+    response3: "It was very user-friendly."
     response4: "It looks great.
 It was intimidating that I had to manage it myself, while being recorded, without having seen it beforehand."
     response5: "It seemed good but would feel better using it more to give a more detailed answer."
   - question: How confident do you feel about the tools used today being a replacement for current onboarding processes?